8 Spruce: Critical reception

 Early reviews of 8 Spruce were favorable.
 In The New York Times, architecture critic Nicolai Ouroussoff praised the building's design as "the finest skyscraper to rise in New York since Eero Saarinen's CBS Building went up 46 years ago".

-New Yorker magazine's Paul Goldberger, comparing Gehry's tower to the nearby Woolworth Building, completed in 1913, Goldberger said, "It is the first thing built downtown since then that actually deserves to stand beside it."
+Paul Goldberger of The New Yorker, comparing Gehry's tower to the nearby Woolworth Building, completed in 1913, wrote "It is the first thing built downtown since then that actually deserves to stand beside it."
 CityRealty architecture critic Carter Horsley hailed the project, saying "the building would have been an unquestioned architectural masterpiece if the south façade had continued the crinkling and if the base had continued the stainless-steel cladding" but that it was still comparable to the Woolworth Building.

 The building received the Emporis Skyscraper Award for 2011.